berylcczhang/TEST/doc/sphinx/slugpy.rst

    idata = read_integrated('SLUG_MODEL_NAME')
    cdata = read_cluster('SLUG_MODEL_NAME')

 The ``read_integrated`` function reads all the integrated-light data (i.e., the data stored in the ``_integrated_*`` files -- see :ref:`sec-output`) for a SLUG output whose name is given as the argument.
 This is the base name specified by the ``model_name`` keyword (see :ref:`ssec-basic-keywords`), without any extensions; the slugpy library will automatically determine which outputs are available and in what format, and read the appropriate files.
 It returns a ``namedtuple`` containing all the output data available for that simulation.
-Note that some of these fields will only be present if the cloudy-slug interface (see :ref:`sec-cloudy-slug`) was used to process the SLUG output through cloudy to predict nebular emission.
+Note that some of these fields will only be present if the cloudy-slug interface (see :ref:`sec-cloudy-slug`) was used to process the SLUG output through cloudy to predict nebular emission, and some will be present only if extinction was enabled when SLUG was run.
 The fields returned are as follows:

 * time: output times
 * target_mass: target stellar mass at each time